FOTOXPLORE MOROCCO, HOW IT ALL STARTED..

 Finally we arrive at Marrakech, ancient capital of Imazighen and still a hub for trade in spices, crafts, and carpets handwoven by Amazigh ladies (Timgharine) in all the different tribes.
 The main square, the oldest continuously used open air theatre, is still home to dance troupes, snake charmers and fortune tellers and is now a UNESCO world heritage site.
 Around it throngs the historical city, vibrant with the good humour and entrepreneurial spirit of the locals.

-The itinerary will reward all levels of expertise.
+The itineraries will reward all levels of expertise.
 Technical, practical and philosophical guidance is available from both leaders, as required…

 Giles Stokoe / Giles Stokoe Photography

-Please contact us for all the infos on: firstname.lastname@example.org
+Please contact us for more infos on: firstname.lastname@example.org